 A wander through the markets and streets of Kuranda will afford both vegetarians and vegans many other options.
 Dress in a kimono and enjoy a Japanese tea ceremony and lunch at Hayabusa of Kuranda, take in the views from one of Kuranda’s oldest establishments, Frog’s Restaurant or feast on authentic Central and South American food at La Fonta Latina which focuses on local vegan and vegetarian produce.

 Keep your eyes peeled because you might miss this tiny stall located on along the Sheridan Street footpath at Rusty’s Markets.
 Here you’ll find chef Gyorgyi serving up a range of homemade vegan and vegetarian sweet or savoury treats.
-For around $10 you can enjoy a wholesome lunch ranging from arancini balls, frittatas, tarts and pastries each served with a healthy portion of sauerkraut and a trio of sauces.
+You can enjoy a wholesome lunch ranging from arancini balls, frittatas, tarts and pastries each served with a healthy portion of sauerkraut and a trio of sauces.

 Govinda’s Yummies, specialising in “pure vegetarian food”, is a veteran of Rusty’s Markets.
-There’s always a line at this little stall and for good reason; for just $2.50 you can get a mouthwatering mixed vegetable samosa or for $3, a spinach and cheese samosa.
+There’s always a line at this little stall and for good reason; you can get a mouthwatering mixed vegetable samosa or a spinach and cheese samosa.
 Topped with a healthy serving of your choice of sauce (the tamarind and date comes highly recommended) and a side of a lemon, orange and mint cooler it’s the perfect snack or light lunch.

 The Healthy Hub Cafe

 The secret is out!
 Cairns has an organic 100% plant-based cafe.
 Located inside Cairns’ organic produce store, The Healthy Hub, this cafe replicates the ethics of the store, sourcing suppliers with quality products that are sustainable, nutritious and unique.
 It’s unlikely you’ll stumble across this one without looking so jump in a car, on a bike or bus and head to North Cairns for some seriously tantalising vegan comfort food.
 From vegan sausage rolls, “chick’n” melt sandwhiches or a range of lighter options such as salads, wraps or smoothie bowls, everyone’s idea of comfort food is catered for.

-Details: Open Monday to Saturday 9am-2pm, Moffatt Street, North Cairns
+Details: Open Monday to Saturday 9am-3pm, Moffatt Street, North Cairns